-We gave the service 48 hours' notice of the inspection.
-This was because it is a small service and we needed information in advance and to be sure that the provider or registered manager would be in the office to support the inspection.
+We gave the provider 48 hours' notice of the inspection.
+This was because it is a small service and we needed to be sure that the provider or registered manager would be in the office to support the inspection.

-Inspection activity started on 10 July 2023 and ended on 2 August 2023.
-We visited the location's office/service on 13 July 2023.
-The Expert by Experience made phone calls to people and relatives on the 13 July 2023.
+Inspection activity started on 27 July 2023 and ended on 9 August 2023.
+We visited the location's office on 31 July 2023.